-Pursuant to Article VI of the Government of Puerto Rico's (the "Government", or the "Commonwealth") Debt Management Policy (the "DMP"), the Puerto Rico Fiscal Agency and Financial Advisory Authority ("AAFAF", for its Spanish acronym) is required to conduct periodic reviews of the affordability of its tax-supported debt and publish an annual Debt Affordability Report (the "Report").
-This Report covers the Government's review for Fiscal Years ("FY") 2022 and 2023.
+Pursuant to Article VI of the Government of Puerto Rico's (the "Government") Debt Management Policy1 (the "DMP"), the Puerto Rico Fiscal Agency and Financial Advisory Authority ("AAFAF", for its Spanish acronym) is required to conduct periodic reviews of the affordability of its tax-supported debt and publish an annual Debt Affordability Report (the "Report").
+This Report covers the Government's review of its debt affordability for Fiscal Year ("FY") 2024.

-This Report includes illustrative calculations of the comprehensive cap ("DMB Comprehensive Cap") and Debt Limit ("Constitutional Debt Limit"), as established in the Debt Management Policy1 and the Constitution of the Commonwealth of Puerto Rico (the "Constitution"), respectively.
-These calculations are provided for informational purposes as the Government has not issued new tax-supported debt since the effective date of the Commonwealth's Plan of Adjustment ("CW POA") on March 15, 2022.
+This Report includes illustrative calculations of the comprehensive cap (the "DMP Comprehensive Cap") and the Debt Limit (the "Constitutional Debt Limit"), as established in the DMP and the Constitution of Puerto Rico (the "Constitution"), respectively.
+These calculations are provided for informational purposes only and are applicable exclusively when the Government issues new tax-supported debt.
+The Government has not issued any tax-supported debt since the Commonwealth Plan of Adjustment (the "CW POA") became effective on March 15, 2022.

-This Report includes an overview of the Government's tax-supported debt portfolio as of Fiscal Years 2022 and 2023, along with a risk assessment of the Government's tax-supported debt.
+Additionally, this Report includes an overview of the Government's tax-supported debt portfolio as of June 30, 2024, along with a risk assessment of the Government's tax-supported debt.

-1 https://puertoricobonds.pr.gov/puerto-rico-fiscal-agency-and-financial-advisory-authority-pr/documents/view-file/i6113?mediald=736594
+${}^{1}\,\underline{\text{https://puertoricobonds.pr.gov/puerto-rico-fiscal-agency-and-financial-advisory-authority-pr/documents/view-file/i6113?mediald=736594}$